G-Node/gnode-client-matlab/README.md

 * MATLAB R2008b or higher on any platform supporting Java (Linux, Mac, Windows), as well as a
 * G-Node account (available [here](http://portal.g-node.org/data)).

+In addition, a backend for persistent and lab-wide caching is recommended but not necessary (e.g., MongoDB).

 ## Installation

-GMT is installed like any other MATLAB toolbox.
+Installation of GMT is similar to that of most MATLAB toolboxes.
+Simply download the newest release and drop it into your toolbox folder.
 In order to get the latest stable release (0.41b), follow these steps:

 1. [Download one of the provided archives from GitHub.](http://github.com/G-Node/gnode-client-matlab/downloads)
 2. Unzip/untar the release to your MATLAB toolbox directory.
 In most cases, this